Haelikor/HeavenorHell/StopDuckingStartPosting.md

 Ducks!

 March 2nd, 2019 -- lot of ducking!
 Get to posting!
 Sad!
+March 3rd, 2019 -- Ishnaelyr says he was busy transitioning into his new life as "neo nazi dragon overlord supreme," but he'll post soon!

 https://docs.google.com/document/d/1C-l0-tU2_sLQaflOpFzN7tGVkdWjHcfsskT7FVEXxQE/ - The Official Document of duckery, updated 2/20/2019.
 Will be updated again sometime here in the weekend, look forward to it!